PingjunChen/pycontour/README.md

 ## License
 [pycontour](https://github.com/PingjunChen/pycontour) is free software made available under the Apache License 2.0.
-For details see the LICENSE file.
+For details see the [LICENSE](LICENSE) file.

 ## Contributors
-See the AUTHORS.rst file for a complete list of contributors to the project.
+See the [AUTHORS.md](AUTHORS.md) file for a complete list of contributors to the project.